Joseph W. Belluck is the founding partner of Belluck & Fox.

 Joe serves on the SUNY Board of Trustees, the governing body of New York’s state university system.
 In this role, he chairs the SUNY Charter School Committee.
 He teaches a course on asbestos and mass torts as an adjunct professor at his alma mater, SUNY Buffalo School of Law.
 He endows the Joseph W. Belluck and Laura L. Aswad Professor of Civil Justice, which recognizes and advances outstanding teaching, scholarship, and service at the law school.

 Since 2008, he has served on New York State’s Judicial Conduct Commission, and in May 2016, Joe was elected chairman of the Commission.
 He was also appointed to New York State’s Medicare Redesign Commission.

 He currently serves on the boards of Children’s Rights, a national advocacy group working to protect foster children; Precious Dreams, an organization that provides comfort packages to children in foster care; CMIND, an organization that promotes mindfulness meditation in higher education; and the Woodstock Byrdcliffe Guild in Woodstock, New York, an arts center and colony.

 Prior to founding Belluck & Fox in 2002, Joe represented the State of New York in its tobacco litigation and served as a judicial law clerk for the Texas Supreme Court.
 He was also a staff attorney and consumer advocate for Public Citizen in Washington, D.C.
 In 2001, Joe worked for Trial Lawyers Care, a volunteer legal organization dedicated to helping victims of the September 11, 2001 terrorist attacks.

-Joe lives in New York City and Woodstock, New York with his wife and two children.
+An avid fan of the New York Rangers and the Grateful Dead, Joe lives in New York City and Woodstock, New York with his wife, two children, and their labradors.